EN | ES

 If a member of your community has sexually abused you or a loved one, report your suspicions or allegations of abuse to both Child Protective Services and local law enforcement.
 Typically, Child Protective Services investigates when the abuser is in a caretaking role for the victim, while police handle those in a non-caretaker role.

-What should I do if someone sexually abused me in the Jewish community?
+Infographics: What should I do if I was sexually abused in the Jewish community

 There are several steps you can take right away: